FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

 See how that works? [jq] actually has really great [docs] and interactive sandbox to play with.

-I think most people use the JSON view for the settings, but incase you've never seen them they look like this:
+I think most people use the JSON view for the settings, but in case you've never seen them they look like this:

 ![VSCode Settings](/images/posts/vscode_settings_json.png)